jb5k/way_of_stock/ApplicationRelease.md

 The facet should include the following additional keys:

 * *domain*: This specifies a symbolic key identifying which particular glassfish domain the application should be deployed to.
+* *jms_resource_override*: By default if an application is configured to use the openmq facet then the openmq facet will create a jms connection factory resource named using the pattern "*application*/jms/ConnectionFactory".
+This key makes it possible for the operator to specify the actual resource name.
+Set this to null to disable the creation of the resource altogether.
 * *jdbc_resource_override*: By default if an application is configured to use the dbt facet then the dbt facet will create a jdbc resource named using the pattern "*application*/jdbc/*pascalCase(application)*".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.